Getting Started

 it('should create task', async () => {

-const db = await createTestDb();
+const db = await createIsolatedTestDb();

 const tasks = await TaskCollection.create({ db });

-const task = await createFixture(tasks, 'Task', {
+const task = await tasks.create({

 title: 'Test Task'